NuKeeperDotNet/NuKeeper/site/content/commands/repository.md

 ### Using a targetBranch

 {{% notice info %}}
-This is only available for azure devops, vsts and github right now
+This is only available for azure devops, azure devops server, vsts, tfs, and github right now
 {{% /notice %}}

 In some cases you want NuKeeper not to run on the default branch but on a specific (feature-)branch